-One of the very first photographs I took after purchasing a digital SLR camera was of a lonely tree on top of a sand dune.
+Silhouette photography can look stunning.
+One of the very first photographs I took after purchasing a digital SLR camera was of a lonely tree on top of a sand dune at Mackay Harbour Beach.
 The time was around 5.30 in the afternoon and still quite sunny in my part of the world.

 The first photo in particular turned out quite dark, so I changed the camera settings and tried again (and again).
 Fortunate for me, I wasn’t in a habit of deleting bad images straight from the camera either.
 When I returned home and transfered the images to my computer, I realized I had accidentally taken a fantastic silhouette of a lonely tree that you see in the photograph below.

-Silhouette photograph example.
+Silhouette photography example.
 The result of a good mistake.

 Lonely Tree Silhouette